qfpl/reflex-tutorial/blog/drafts/reflex/basics/components.md

 Now we have the pieces we need to have a discussion about the ins and out of how to break apart those FRP networks into components that we can easily reason about and reuse.

-We're going to iterate on our todo item from the post on working with the DOM, looking at a few different options and trade offs along the way.
+We're going to iterate on our todo list item from the post on working with the DOM, looking at a few different options and trade offs along the way.

 ## A remove button

+In general, we want to have our components take `Dynamic`s as inputs and have `Event`s as outputs.
+The application makes some of its state available to our component via `Dynamics`s, and the component handle its own inputs in the context of that state and then lets the application know about changes that should be made and when via `Event`s.

+We'll start with an easy part of our todo list item - the "Remove" button.

+It has no state to take in, and it returns an `Event` that lets us know when we should remove the item:
 ```haskell
 remove :: MonadWidget t m
        => m (Event t ())